-1. Is the Fall 2020 semester due date still August 1st?
+1. Has the Fall 2021 semester due date changed?

 3. Can I mail a check to pay the outstanding balance due on my current fee bill?

-4. Are other UConn locations accepting check payments?
+4. Are other UConn campuses accepting check payments?

 5. I am experiencing extreme financial hardship, does the University have any resources to assist me?

-6. Why can I view my bill in two different locations and why are they different?
+6. Why can I view my bill in two different website locations and why are they different?